Remind Me Again?

 Actually, these Smart Lists will update as you work and give you a quick overview of what you have going on at any time. – Very cool.

-You can see the lists I have created so far in the image above
+You can see the lists I have created so far in the image above.

 Then, across from the name of the list you can see how many reminders are in that list.

-Make Your Own List
+Make Your First List in Reminders

-- Tap Add List in the Reminders app’s main screen.
+- Tap Add List in the Reminders app’s main screen. (bottom right)

 - Type a name for your list.